EnterpriseDB/barman/doc/barman-tutorial.en.md

 `streaming_wals_directory` configuration option and are then archived by the `archive-wal` command.

+Unless otherwise specified in the `streaming_archiver_name` parameter, and only for PostgreSQL 9.3 or above, Barman will set `application_name` of the WAL streamer process to `barman_receive_wal`, allowing you to monitor its status in the `pg_stat_replication` system view of the PostgreSQL server.

 ##### Stopping a receive-wal process for a server

 If a `receive-wal` process is running in background (e.g. started by